 But you also cannot simply put one in the back in front of the rear window I soon understood.
 For proper grounding and IFR standard the WAASA antennas have to mounted in an area of the roof that has the EM “wire mesh” installed in the composite structure – and there is no EMM shielding in the area in front of the rear window.

-None of the Cirrus Service Centers were aware of this perfect solution that saved thousand of dollars and at least one week of work.
+Some Cirrus Service Centers are not even aware of this solution that saved thousand of dollars.
 The Comant 2580-200 was around $ 1000 in the US in 2015, that translates to $ 1300 including VAT and freight in Europe (€1153 in 2020), but for what it does it is really a bargain … especially if you compare it with the SB Cirrus and Garmin would like you to do.

 For #1 you can use one of the three available Garmin WAAS antennas.
 I went for the rectangular GA-36 version, the GA-35 is the teardrop design.
 The GA-37 includes XM functionality, but we don’t have XM radio in Europe.